wes-pro/runbook/README.md

 ![UI](screenshots/help.png)
 And you can now lookup, search and copy your commands to clipboard or paste them directly to Zellij active pane:
 ![Copy&Execute](screenshots/presenting.png)

+# Remarks
+This application allows pasting commands to clipboard from remote machine or even execute them (but only in given Zellij session)
+Therefore **Always use** `-p` option when running program when connected to public network.

+Also there are some limitations of the framework I used, i.e. [Streamlit](https://streamlit.io/):
+* reloading page will ask for password again
+* search input box requires pressing Enter to filter the list